sofathitesh/doconce/doc/demos/manual/manual.md

 Web addresses with links are typeset as

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-some URL like "Doconce": "http://code.google.com/p/doconce"
+some URL like "Search Google": "http://google.com".
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 which appears as some URL like [Search Google](http://google.com).